drohrbaugh9/rekt/DISCLAIMER.md

 A java file with Hamlet's famous soliloquy and a java version as well

+## FPAW3SuperShell.swf

+A .swf file containing Fancy Pants World 3, the third game in Brad Borne's Fancy Pants series.

+## FPAWorld1+07a.swf

+A .swf file containing Fancy Pants World 1, the first game in Brad Borne's Fancy Pants series.

+## FPAWorld2.swf

+A .swf file containing Fancy Pants World 2, the second game in Brad Borne's Fancy Pants series.

 ## HAIWORLD.lol

 A LOLCODE version of the classic HelloWorld program

+## herring.vbs

+A script that uses Windows' text to voice function to say a famous quote from "Monty Python and the Holy Grail"

 ## mari0-win.zip